 Scaling up mother tongue-based preschool in Odisha

 In March 2016, the Bernard van Leer Foundation signed a Memorandum of Understanding with the Women and Child Development Department of the Government of Odisha, an Indian state with a population close to 44 million, to scale-up mother tongue-based multilingual early learning.
-The agreement marks the latest step in almost ten years of the Foundation’s involvement in multilingual early childhood care and development centres in the state.
+The agreement was a landmark in over ten years of the Foundation’s ongoing involvement in multilingual early childhood care and development centres in the state.

 Why learning needs to start in the language spoken at home

 Around 8 million people in Odisha belong to “scheduled tribes” – minority indigenous groups, mostly living in rural areas and speaking one of a range of tribal languages.
 Many tribal parents did not receive much formal schooling and do not speak the official state language, Odia.
 When their children start primary school, however, Odia is the language of instruction – and this can make it hard to establish their school career, leading to a high dropout rate.

 Around 1.4 million tribal children in Odisha are of preschool age – and 77% of these attend an anganwadi centre, a service provided by the Indian state to support parents of young children in matters of health, nutrition and early learning.
 Foundation partners demonstrated in pilot projects that when anganwadi centres offer early learning programmes beginning in the language children speak at home, the transition to speaking Odia and succeeding at school is much easier.